fredcy/tzchat-web/content/pages/tzchat-faq.md

 matrix.org).
 But you are likely to get faster response times to messages if you use the dedicated Matrix server at tzchat.org.

+## Why do I get "Unable to login: null" when trying to login from the mobile app?

+For now we need to use `https://tezos.modular.im` as the *Home Server URL* when logging in via a mobile app.
+Trying to use the natural value of `https://tzchat.org` will result in that error.
+Sorry, we're working on fixing that.

 ## Where is a directory of public Tezos rooms on Matrix?

 See the [tzchat.org room directory](https://riot.tzchat.org/#/home), or use the `!rooms` command in the